OPEN-NEXT/WP3_Skillmatching_outdated/README.md

 Two main US are scope of the case: <br>
  1. I, as a user of some OSH management platform, am interested in learning some skill (or want to help and can provide a certain skill) and want to find projects with issues where this is addressed. <br>
- 2. I, as project manager/member, need help to do a task requirering a certain skill and want to find people to help me or do the task.
+ 2. I, as project manager/member, need help to do a task requiring a certain skill and want to find people to help me or do the task.

 ## **CURRENT STATUS**